Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Jointly Constrained GNEPs

 Another interesting class of GNEPs which belongs to the restrictive-closed GNEPs are the jointly constrained discrete flow games described in the following lemma.

-\begin{lemma} Let $I$ be an instance of the GNEP as described in Example~\ref{exa: CDFG} but instead of linear capacity constraints, we consider a more general joint restriction imposed by a convex function $g:\R^k \to \R^s$ for some $s \in \N$.
+\begin{lemma} Let $I$ be an instance of the GNEP as described in Example~\ref{exa: CDFG} but instead of linear \emph{individual} capacity constraints, we consider a joint restriction imposed by a convex function $g:\R^k \to \R^s$ for some $s \in \N$.
 More precisely, the strategy set of player $i \in N$ is described by

 Furthermore let

 If for all $i\in N$ and

 the restriction $g(x_i,x_{-i}) \leq 0$ for $x_i$ is equivalent to an integral box-constraint $a_i^{x_{-i}} \leq x_i \leq b_i^{x_{-i}}$ with $a_i^{x_{-i}},b_i^{x_{-i}} \in \Z^{k_{i}}$, then $I$ is restrictive-closed. \end{lemma} \begin{proof} It is not hard to see that $I$ is quasi-isomorphic to a GNEP $I'=(N,(X_i'(\cdot))_{i \in N},(\pi_i)_{i \in N})$ which has the same cost functions as $I$ and is jointly constrained w.r.t.~$X$.
 As for two quasi-isomorphic instances the respective complete (relevant) strategy sets for a player $i \in N$ coincide $\Str{i} = \mathcal{S}_i'$, we get $\Stra = X$.
 Furthermore we have that $\dom X_i = \dom X_i'$ where the latter is given by the set in~\eqref{eq: dom}.
 To verify the restrictive-closedness, we show that $\Stra =\Stra'= X$ fulfills the condition stated in Definition~\ref{def: projective-closed}.
 Let $i \in N$ and $x_{-i} \in \dom X_i$.
 Since $\subseteq$ always holds we just have to show the inclusion $\supseteq$.
 To prove this, define the relaxation of $X$ by